alinaali/Data_Science_and_Machine_Learning/Supervised Learning/Logistic_Regression/README.md

 Logistic Regression is a supervised method of learning used for predicting the probability of a dependent or a target variable.
 Using Logistic Regression, we can predict and establish relationships between dependent and one or more independent variables.

-## Single Neuron Linear Regression Model
+## Single Neuron Logistic Regression Model
 ---

 <p align="center">